rnaveensrinivas/git/progit/02-Git-Basics.md

 ## Tagging

-Git has the ability to tag specific points in a repository’s history as being important.
+Git has the ability to tag specific points in a repository's history as being important.
 Typically, people use this functionality to mark release points (v1.0, v2.0 and so on).

 - **Listing existing tags**: Use the command `git tag` to list all tags in the repository.
   - Example: